 That’s the Way It Is by Celine Dion

 “That’s the Way It is” is an uptempo track from one of the biggest balladeers.
 I distinctly remember watching this on MTV before the new millennium.
 The song aptly played in the background, setting us up for the coming change that was out of our control!

 Tubthumping by Chumbawamba

 For some reason, night clubs play “Tubthumping” at around 3AM.
 At that hour, people are drunk enough.
-Playing the classic makes sense alongside all the EDM and hip-hop music DJs had blasting from the speakers moments back.
+Playing the classics suddenly makes sense alongside all the EDM and hip-hop music DJs had blasting earlier that night.